CraftKontrol/AI_Agents/README.md

 ## Installation & Usage

 ### Method 1: Direct Use
-1. Open the `index.html` file of the desired agent in a browser
+1. Open the https://craftkontrol.github.io/AI_Agents/[AgentFolder]/index.html in a modern browser
 2. Configure the necessary API keys
 3. Use the application